civictechdc/hackdc2025/docs/README.md

 ## Form Submissions (CSV)

-### Visualising Comment Data for Policy Analysis
+### Visualizing Comment Data for Policy Analysis

 - **Submitted:** 23 Jul 2025 15:38
 - **Submitter:** *Yashin Lin*
-- **Problem / Challenge:** “How can we develop interactive visualisations that help policy analysts and the public quickly understand patterns, trends, and outliers within a large dataset of public comments?”
+- **Problem / Challenge:** "How can we develop interactive visualizations that help policy analysts and the public quickly understand patterns, trends, and outliers within a large dataset of public comments?"
-- **Why It Matters:** “Raw data, even clean data, can be overwhelming.
-Effective visualisations (e.g., temporal trends of comments, geographical distribution of commenters, network graphs of related organisations) could unlock insights and improve public understanding of the rule‑making process.”
+- **Why It Matters:** "Raw data, even clean data, can be overwhelming.
+Effective visualizations (e.g., temporal trends of comments, geographical distribution of commenters, network graphs of related organizations) could unlock insights and improve public understanding of the rule‑making process."
 - **Desired Solution:** Interactive visual dashboards showing temporal, geographic, and relational patterns in comment data.
 - **Participation Availability:** Potentially available.

 ---

-### Summarising Large Volumes of Comments
+### Summarizing Large Volumes of Comments

 - **Submitted:** 23 Jul 2025 15:40

 - **Submitter:** *Yashin Lin*

 - **Problem / Challenge:**

-  1. Same visualisation need as above.
+  1. Same visualization need as above.
-  2. “How can we effectively and accurately summarise the key themes, arguments, and sentiments from thousands or tens of thousands of public comments on a single proposed rule?”
+  2. "How can we effectively and accurately summarize the key themes, arguments, and sentiments from thousands or tens of thousands of public comments on a single proposed rule?"

-- **Why It Matters:** “Agencies are required to consider comments, but manually sifting through vast quantities is impractical.
-Automated summarisation, perhaps using NLP techniques, could dramatically improve efficiency and understanding of public input.”
+- **Why It Matters:** "Agencies are required to consider comments, but manually sifting through vast quantities is impractical.
+Automated summarization, perhaps using NLP techniques, could dramatically improve efficiency and understanding of public input."

 - **Desired Solution:** NLP‑driven thematic and sentiment summaries.